Start and Pause CSS Animation

 Rotate

-One of the most common animation techniques around, a simple rotate can add a lot to your email technique.
-We’ll also break down each line of code to see what’s really going on.
+rotate is one of the most common CSS animation techniques around.
+A simple rotate can add a lot to your email technique.

 Here’s what we’re going to achieve: